MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/code-view.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 Use the code view feature to look at the underlying code for each control on your app's screens.
 The code uses an improved format that's a subset of YAML.
-Learn more in [Power Fx YAML formula grammar](/power-platform/power-fx/yaml-formula-grammar).

 With code view you can: